-The Center for Tobacco Products (CTP) filed an Administrative Complaint (Complaint) against Shivam, LLC d/b/a Shivam Variety (Respondent), which alleges facts and legal authority sufficient to justify imposing a \$500 civil money penalty.
+The Center for Tobacco Products (CTP) filed an Administrative Complaint (Complaint) against Walleye Mart, Inc. d/b/a Potholes General Store (Respondent), which alleges facts and legal authority sufficient to justify imposing a \$500 civil money penalty.
 Respondent did not timely answer the Complaint, nor did Respondent request an extension of time within which to file an Answer.
 Therefore, I enter a default judgment against Respondent and assess a civil money penalty of \$500.

 CTP began this case by filing a copy of the Complaint with the Food and Drug Administration's (FDA) Division of Dockets Management and serving the Complaint on Respondent.
-The Complaint alleges that on two separate occasions, Respondent unlawfully sold a tobacco product to a minor and failed to verify that the purchaser of the tobacco product was of sufficient age, thereby violating the Federal Food, Drug, and Cosmetic Act (Act), codified at 21 U.S.C. §§ 301 - 399d, and its implementing regulations found at 21 C.F.R.
+The Complaint alleges that Respondent unlawfully sold a tobacco product to a minor on two separate occasions and failed to verify that a purchaser of a tobacco product was of sufficient age, thereby violating the Federal Food, Drug, and Cosmetic Act (Act), codified at 21 U.S.C. §§ 301 - 399d, and its implementing regulations found at 21 C.F.R.
 Part 1140.
 CTP seeks a civil money penalty of \$500 for these violations.

-On June 25, 2013, CTP served the Complaint on Respondent by United Parcel Service, pursuant to 21 C.F.R. § 17.5 and 17.7.
-In the Complaint and accompanying cover letter, CTP explained that within 30 days, Respondent must take one of the following three actions: pay the penalty; file an answer; or request an extension of time within which to file an answer.
-CTP further stated that if Respondent does not comply with one of the actions within 30 days, an Administrative Law Judge (ALJ) could issue an initial decision by default ordering Respondent to pay the full amount of the proposed penalty.
+On July 10, 2013, CTP served the Complaint on Respondent by United Parcel Service (UPS), pursuant to 21 C.F.R. §§ 17.5 and 17.7.
+In the Complaint and accompanying cover letter, CTP explained that within 30 days, Respondent must take one of the following three actions: pay the penalty, file an answer, or request an extension of time within which to file an answer.
+CTP further stated that if Respondent does not comply with one of the actions within 30 days, an Administrative Law Judge (ALJ) may issue an initial decision ordering Respondent to pay the full amount of the proposed penalty.
 21 C.F.R. § 17.11.

-Respondent has not filed an Answer within the time provided by regulation or timely requested an extension.
-Pursuant to 21 C.F.R. § 17.11(a), I am required to "assume the facts alleged in the complaint to be true, and, if such facts establish liability under [the Act]," issue an initial decision by default and impose a civil money penalty.
+Respondent has neither filed an Answer within the time provided by regulation, nor timely requested an extension.
+Pursuant to 21 C.F.R. § 17.11(a), I am required to "assume the facts alleged in the complaint to be true, and, if such facts establish liability under [the Act]," issue an initial decision and impose a civil money penalty.
 Accordingly, I must determine whether the allegations in the Complaint establish violations of the Act.